seyerjo/fa2trakt/README.md

 3. Click the button.
 A new tab will open, displaying the search results for that title on Trakt.tv.

-For a more complete step-by-step usage guide and basic troubleshooting, please refer to [usage_guide.md](docs/08_usage_guide.md).
+For a more complete step-by-step usage guide and basic troubleshooting, please refer to [Usage Guide](docs/08_usage_guide.md).

 ## Technologies Used 💻